ericoporto/ags-manual-wiki/Gamevariables.md

 game.dialog_options_y | Offset into dialog options GUI to compensate for borders game.disable_antialiasing | Set to 1 to disable smoothing of scaled characters, overriding the user's choice in Setup.
-Default 0. game.following_room_timer | How long to wait before following char emerges in new room, default 150. (higher is longer). game.keep_screen_during_instant_transition | Normally the Instant transition blacks the screen in 8-bit colour modes, to avoid strange palette effects.
+Default 0. game.following_room_timer | How long to wait before following char emerges in new room, default 150. (higher is longer). game.keep_screen_during_instant_transition | Normally the Instant transition blacks the screen in 8-bit color modes, to avoid strange palette effects.
 However you can set this to 1 to prevent it doing so.
 **game.inv_activated** | Inventory item that the player last clicked on.
 Useful for unhandled_event. game.inventory_greys_out | Set to 1 to make inventory controls grey out when GUI disabled is set to "GUIs Grey Out" game.lipsync_speed | Similar to Game.TextReadingSpeed, but this determines how quickly the text is 'read' out by the mouth moving.
 You should normally only set this faster than text_speed, otherwise the reading will get cut off when the text times out.
 Default 15.